Health Protection (Coronavirus, Restrictions) (No. 2) (England) Regulations 2020: Legal basis

-As with the original regulations, SI 2020/719 was introduced by Secretary of State for Health and Social Care, Matt Hancock, using emergency powers under the Public Health (Control of Disease) Act 1984.
-The legal basis for the use of the powers was stated to be as before.
-The regulations were laid before parliament on 10 July 2020, and came into force on 11 and 13 July.
+The amendments were made under the same emergency powers as the main regulations.
+They were laid before parliament on 10 July 2020, and came into force on 11 and 13 July.
 The Secretary of State again used section 45R of the 1984 act to enact the regulations "by reason of urgency" subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.

 Changes to the regulations

 The amendments allowed certain businesses to re-open, specifically outdoor swimming pools and water parks (from 11 July 2020); and nail bars and salons, tanning booths and salons, spas and beauty salons, massage parlours, tattoo parlours, and body and skin piercing services (from 13 July 2020).